2019/20 Folger Consort subscriptions are on sale now.

 For an optimal experience, please use a desktop to purchase your subscription online or call our Box Office at 202.544.7077 to purchase a subscription over the phone.

-Or, select your own dates for 3 or 4 Folger Consort concerts during 2019/20 season of early music and secure the best seats in our new home at St. Mark's church.
+Purchase a Flex subscription and select your own dates for 3 or 4 Folger Consort concerts during the 2019/20 season of early music at St. Mark's Church on Capitol Hill.